 REBECCA PLUMMER ROHLOFF, PhD

-Dr. Rebecca Plummer Rohloff is a visual artist, certified contemplative/somatic psychotherapist, Kripalu Yoga and Qoya Dance instructor.
-She serves as consultant of Mental Health and Wellness for Maya Health Alliance where she facilitates workplace practices in holistic healthcare and mindfulness training.
-As a former professor of arts education, she has integrated 25 years of research and teaching into transformative journeys through attuned attention, sensing, and risk taking — regenerative life principles that are mirrored in her personal practice and coaching in Somatic Therapy, Qoya Inspired Movement, visual arts and yoga classes.
+Dr. Rebecca Plummer Rohloff is a former tenured professor of arts education and an award winning visual artist.
+She serves as a certified contemplative/somatic therapist and has consulted on Mental Health and Wellness for Maya Health Alliance where she facilitated workplace practices in holistic healthcare and mindfulness training.
+She has integrated 25 years of arts-based research and teaching into holistic and transformative journeys that engage attuned attention, sensory inquiry, and risk taking — regenerative life principles that are mirrored in her personal practice and coaching in Somatic Therapy, Qoya Inspired Movement, visual arts and yoga classes.
 She is co-founder of the Antigua,Guatemalan branch of Threshold Choir, offering bed-side sings to those in life transition.
 She enjoys a good challenge and the strength training of mind and body.

 Rebecca was born in Vincennes, Indiana and graduated from Southern Illinois University, Carbondale in fine arts and teacher education.
 Raised in a Methodist family and naturally artistic, she was deeply influenced by social service and the sacred arts of church choir, liturgical theater & dance.
-Rebecca trained in international Christian campus ministry while an art student in college, that led her to eventually live abroad and teach in Japan.
+Rebecca trained in campus ministry while an art student in college and working as a resident assistant to international students, which eventually led to teaching abroad in Japan after graduation.
 She returned to the midwest and became a high school visual arts teacher utilizing the art room as a lab for empowering at-risk youth with vision and agency.
-Her Master’s degree at the University of Illinois focused on critical youth identity and the impacts of media and visual culture consumption.
+Her Master’s degree at the University of Illinois focused on critical youth identity and the psychological impacts that media and visual culture have upon youth consumption.
 While pursuing her PhD at the U of I she served as a teaching assistant at Japan House, learning the art of Tea Ceremony among other Zen arts and aesthetics.
-Her 2008 doctorate turned inward to the arts of the psyche and wholeness, and utilized a phenomenological lens to explore the “lifeworld” of herself and another visual artist.
+In 2008 she completed her doctorate in Arts Education that explored inquiry tools for psyche and wholeness utilizing a phenomenological lens to encounter the experiential “lifeworld” of herself and another visual artist.
 In her thesis, Life Excavations: An Emancipatory Model of Self-inquiry, she utilized painting, visual journaling, dialogue and co-inquiry to unpack and metabolize the felt-sense layers of lived experience.
-This embodied reflection informed by zen meditation,yoga philosophy and later psychobiology and neuroscience, uncovered the dynamic mindbody feedback loop of transformative awareness in creative consciousness, somatic memory, and a non-dual Ground of Being, or flow state.
+This embodied reflection informed by zen meditation, yoga philosophy and later psychobiology and neuroscience, uncovered the dynamic mindbody feedback loop of transformative awareness in creative consciousness, somatic memory, and a non-dual Ground of Being, or flow state.

 That research set the foundation for work in chronic stress reduction, trauma-informed coaching and impactful collective change influenced by a multifaceted lens of world arts and wisdom traditions such as Zen & Tibetan Buddhism, Perennial Philosophy and Transpersonal Psychology, Systems Theory and Theory U.